sidch/Thea/README.md

 To build with OSMesa instead of the system OpenGL driver, add `-DWITH_OSMESA=true` to the CMake line above.
 The *RenderShape* tool will then use OSMesa.
 To run some test scripts (several probably out of date), run `make test` after building.
 To omit building the tests altogether, pass `-DWITH_TESTS=false` to CMake.
 To change the build type (by default `Release`), set `-DCMAKE_BUILD_TYPE=Debug|Release|RelWithDebInfo`.

+***
+**C++ versions**: Thea itself follows the C++11 standard.
+However, other packages it depends on may enforce more recent standards: e.g. CGAL has recently moved to C++14 by default.
+Hence, the build script detects the latest standard (upto C++17) supported by the compiler and uses that to build.
+To force the compiler to operate in strict C++11 mode, pass `-DFORCE_CXX11=true` to CMake.
+***

 ## Documentation

 To generate HTML documentation for the API, run [Doxygen](http://www.doxygen.org) in the `Thea/Code/Documentation` folder.
 Then, open `html/index.html` in a browser.

 This is probably the best place to start looking at the toolkit.

 Note that many convenience types, such as `Vector3` and `Matrix4`, are typedefs (for `Eigen::Matrix<Real, 3, 1, ...>` and `Eigen::Matrix<Real, 4, 4, ...>` respectively) and don't show up in the Class Index.
 Some will show up in Namespaces --> Namespace Members --> Typedefs.
 For others, you will have to look at the source code.
 Documenting all of these properly is work-in-progress.)

 ## Using the library